Indian Azalea (Rhododendron simsii) Growing and Care Guide

 Rhododendron simsii is an acid-loving plant.
 To keep it happy, feed it with a fertilizer formulated for acid-loving plants every 2-3 weeks during the growing season.

-Withhold feeding during the cold season as growth is reduced at this time.
+Withhold feeding in the cold season as growth is reduced at this time.
 Do not feed an Indian Azalea that is in flower as it can shorten the flowering period.

 Potting Mix